Convex-Dev/design/cad/002_values/README.md

 #### Ordering

-An Ordering a special record type used by Peers to represent their Belief regarding:
+An Ordering is a special record type used by Peers to represent their Belief regarding:

 - The sequence of all Blocks
 - The current Consensus Point
 - The proposed Consensus Point

-Orderings are not normally used or accessible in CVM code.
+Orderings are not normally used or accessible in CVM code, but are important for the CPoS algorithm and may be used to access the complete transaction history.

 #### State

-The State represents a total global State of the CVM.
+The State reocrd represents an immutable snapshot of the global State of the CVM.
 This includes

 - All Accounts
 - All Peers